Denver Health Community Detox Denver Health Behavioral Health Services

 Denver Health Community Detox Denver Health Behavioral Health Services - Denver, CO

-Denver Health Community Detox Denver Health Behavioral Health Services is a substance and mental health rehab center located at 1155 Cherokee Street in the 80204 zip code in Denver, CO.
+Denver Health Community Detox Denver Health Behavioral Health Services is a mental health and substance abuse treatment center located at 1155 Cherokee Street in the 80204 zip code in Denver, CO.
 It is operated by the local government.
-Denver Health Community Detox Denver Health Behavioral Health Services provides administers naltrexone, buprenorphine detoxification and suboxone prescription.
-Some of the treatment approaches used by Denver Health Community Detox Denver Health Behavioral Health Services include CBT, motivational interviewing and trauma counseling.
-Denver Health Community Detox Denver Health Behavioral Health Services also specializes in detox services and offers inpatient opioid detoxification, cocaine detox and methamphetamines detox.
-Denver Health Community Detox Denver Health Behavioral Health Services provides long-term rehab, regular outpatient treatment and long term residential rehab.
-It also provides inpatient detox and residential substance use treatment.
+Denver Health Community Detox Denver Health Behavioral Health Services provides buprenorphine detoxification, administers naltrexone and suboxone prescription.
+Some of the treatment approaches used by Denver Health Community Detox Denver Health Behavioral Health Services include motivational interviewing, counseling for substance abuse and anger management.
+Denver Health Community Detox Denver Health Behavioral Health Services also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detoxification and methamphetamines detox.
+Denver Health Community Detox Denver Health Behavioral Health Services provides residential detox, residential addiction treatment and regular outpatient treatment.
+It also provides residential substance use treatment and inpatient detoxification.

 Address: 1155 Cherokee Street, Denver, CO 80204